ArhanChaudhary/qter/media/paper/paper.typ

 - `[` Jump past the matching `]` if the number at the pointer is zero
 - `]` Jump to the matching `[` if the number at the pointer is non-zero

 The similarity to Qter is immediately striking and it provides a blueprint for how we can support infinite cubes.
-We can give Qter and infinite list of cubes called a _memory tape_ and instructions to move left and right, and that would make Qter turing-complete.
-Now Brainfuck is intentionally designed to be a "turing tarpit" and to make writing programs as annoying as possible, but we don't want that.
+We can give Qter an infinite list of cubes called a _memory tape_ and instructions to move left and right, and that would make Qter Turing-complete.
+Now Brainfuck is intentionally designed to be a "Turing tarpit" and to make writing programs as annoying as possible, but we don't want that.
 For the sake of our sanity, we support having multiple memory tapes and naming them, so you don't have to think about potentially messing up other pieces of data while traversing for something else.
 To model a tape in a hand-computation of a qter program, one could have a bunch of Rubik's Cubes on a table laid out in a row and a physical pointer like an arrow cut out of paper to model the pointer.
 One could also set the currently pointed-to Rubik's Cube aside.

 Lets see how we can tweak Q and QAT to interact with memory tapes.
 First, we need a way to declare them in both languages.
 In Q, you can write